 We are aware of issues with reporting Birdstrikes through the EU Reporting Portal where the portal may not collect the same level of detail the UK Birdstrike reporting system has done for many years.

 We are working with EASA on improving the reporting portal to try and ensure the same level of analysis can be conducted on your behalf.
-In light of this, the option to report through the UK Birdstrike Reporting Portal is still available for the time being.

 Access birdstrike data